Menu

 Stage and type of cancer also play an important role in a mesothelioma patient’s prognosis.
 For example, diagnosis at stage 1 or stage 2 typically results in a more favorable outcome than late-stage diagnoses.
 Peritoneal mesothelioma also has a longer life expectancy than other types of mesothelioma.

 Patients should keep in mind estimated survival times may be outlived.
 Pleural mesothelioma survivor Heather Von St. James was initially given 15 months to live.
-Heather has outlived her prognosis and is currently a 16-year survivor.
+Heather has outlived her prognosis and is a survivor of more than 17 years.
 She enjoys sharing her journey of treatment and survival with other mesothelioma patients.

 02. Current Mesothelioma Treatments